-Amazon CloudFront CDN
+3. Amazon CloudFront CDN

 Next up is Amazon’s CloudFront CDN.
 CloudFront is part of the Amazon AWS cloud computing platform.
 This is a reliable service that is widely used in the industry.
 CloudFront supports a range of live streaming video features.

-Pricing for this CDN is based on region.
-For example, content delivery inside the US starts at 8.5 cents for GB for the first 10 TB of data.
+Beyond that, pricing for this CDN is based on region and data usage.
+For example, content delivery inside the United States, Mexico, Canada, Europe, and Israel starts at $0.085/GB for the first 10 TB of data.

 Next, let’s examine Microsoft’s Azure CDN.
 Azure delivers all sorts of content.
 However, they have a dedicated “Media Services division” that focuses on live streaming and on-demand video.

-Tech support is an additional fee starting at $29.99 per month for basic support.
+Encoding can be added for an additional fee.
+This starts at $0.015/output minute.
+Tech support is an additional fee starting at $29 per month for basic support.